 For the safety of you and your dog we do not use flimsy 'pet shop' kit, all our equipment conforms to Kennel Club specifications which is manufactured by the main UK supplier's (as used at Crufts).

-Both courses will provide a great introduction to the foundation skills and exercises required for agility without any high impact training and will also cover useful foundation exercises & homework.
+Introduction to the foundation skills and exercises required for agility without any high impact training and we will also cover useful foundation exercises & homework.

 What we aim to teach in class: